 Clorox has a long history of paying dividends to shareholders.
 This year marks the 51st consecutive year Clorox has paid a dividend.

 As shown in the table below, Clorox has had high dividend growth for the last 3 years.

 |1 Year||3 Years||5 Years||7 Years|

-And Clorox management recently announced the Clorox dividend increase for 2020.
+And Clorox management recently announced the Clorox dividend increase for their fiscal 2021 quarterly dividend payments.
 It came in a modest 4.7%.